 Compression valves, also known as stop valves, use a rubber gasket that gets screwed into the middle portion of the valve, stopping the water flow.
 As with the gate valve, turn the handle right to close off the water supply and loosen it to the left to open it up.
 Since the water path isn’t the most efficient, these types of valves will only be used as isolation valves for sinks, toilets, etc.

 If you have an under the sink or under toilet leak, read this guide for replacing a shut-off valve.
 You want to make sure you are buying the correct replacement valve since compression valves have different fittings.
 It may be best to speak with a professional plumber though, as you could benefit from switching to a modern quarter-turn ball valve design.
 Read about the difference between compression and quarter-turn shut-off valves here.

 Knowing where your isolation valves are located is great for shutting off water to just one area of the home, but what if you need to shut off the entire water supply entering your home?
 We highly recommend that every member of the household knows where the main water shut-off valve is located and how to turn it off in the case of an emergency.

 Where is my main water shut-off valve?

 Every house has at least one main water shut-off.
 Look for where the plumbing enters the home to find yours.
-There are a couple main spots to check inside first before heading outside to look.
-You can save yourself some time by checking your property inspection report, if you know where that is.
+There are a couple of main spots to check inside first before heading outside to look.
+You can save yourself some time by checking your property inspection report if you know where that is.